Lionsberg/lionsberg-wiki/README.md

 ## To Get Started

-To get started with the Lionsberg Wiki, we would recommend that you visit the [[Above The Chaos]] series, and choose a [[Lionsberg Wiki Books|Lionsberg Wiki Book]] to explore.
+To get started with the Lionsberg Wiki, we would recommend that you visit the [[Above The Chaos]] series, or choose a [[Lionsberg Wiki Books|Lionsberg Wiki Book]] to explore.

-Exploring one of [[Jordan]]'s books will give you a sense for both both work, and the way the Lionsberg Wiki operates.
+Exploring one of the books will give you a sense for both the work we are engaged in, and the way the Lionsberg Wiki operates.

 [[Jordan's Guide to Lionsberg]] is another starting point, and feel free to also explore [[Ideas and Inspiration to Become More Involved]].